+5.2 Landscape design approach

+The overall design principles ensure good surveillance with well overlooked spaces and promote a series of new links to the existing surroundings.

+Design principles

-5.2 Landscape design approach The overall design principles ensure good surveillance with well overlooked spaces and promote a series of new links to the existing surroundings.
-The design concepts ensure that the newly created landscape has its own identity, which will encourage ownership and enable residents to care about their space.
-Design principles - Unify the entire site with a simple palette of landscape materials, creating a holistic landscape - Use of trees and soft planting to reduce and soften the urban environment - A child friendly public realm with dedicated playspace - Enhance and create new habitats for wildlife - Link and connect with existing green spaces / corridors - Careful use of planting and street furniture to create a safe, attractive environment with good surveillance - Views across the space to mitigate unwanted loitering with plenty of natural surveillance from residential dwellings - Develop a lighting scheme of both decorative and functional lighting, ensuring spaces are safe and navigable after dark and sensitive to local wildlife / ecology The proposals have been influenced by a number of factors including: - The River Crane - Tight urban grain - Character of neighbouring streets - Maximising biodiversity and urban greening - New dedicated and incidental playspace on site The approach aims to direct users to the unique aspects of the site, such as the River Crane which borders the northern tip of the site.
+- Unify the entire site with a simple palette of landscape materials creating a holistic landscape - Use of trees, hedgerows and soft planting to reduce and soften the urban environments. - A child-friendly public realm with dedicated playable spaces - Enhance and create new habitat corridors for wildlife - Link green spaces - Careful use of planting and street furniture to create a safe, attractive environment with good surveillance - Views across the space with little opportunity for unwanted loitering - Develop a lighting scheme of both decorative and functional lighting, ensuring the spaces are safe and navigable after dark & sensitive to local wildlife / ecology

+The landscape design approach for the site is outlined in the adjacent diagram.

+The proposals have been influenced by a number of factors, including:

+- The River Crane

+- Tight urban grain

+- Character of neighbouring streets

+- · Maximising biodiversity and urban greening

+- New dedicated and incidental playspace on site

+The approach aims to embrace and direct users to the unique aspects of the site, namely the River Crane, which borders the northern tip of the site.